keywordsalad/thisfieldwas.green/site/_drafts/functional-programming/embracing-nondeterminism-part-1.md

 ## Complexity in programming

 Complexity is imposed by the _nondeterministic nature_ of programs in the real world.
-Any unknown quantity along some dimension requires specific handling in code, which creates complexity and draws focus away from business logic.
+Any unknown quantity along some dimension requires specific handling in code, which creates complexity and draws engineering focus away from business logic.

 Nondeterminism as a _dependence on factors other than initial state and input_ arises when a function `f: A => B` maps to a different member of `B` for any number of times the same member of `A` has been applied.
 This means that `f: A => B` is driven by **side effects** that occur independent of the signature of the function.